fadrienne/Apps/README.md

 # Apps

-A monorepo containing a personal knowledge vault and a collection of AI-powered tools.
+A repo containing a personal knowledge vault and a collection of AI-powered tools.

 ## [Obsidian Mind](Obsidian%20Mind/) — Personal Knowledge Vault